AGU-Data/agu-data.github.io/_resources/agu-data-software-sharing-guidance.md

 Also, the following is a list of organizational, funding aligned data and software sources that are commonly used by JGR Oceans authors (based on 2020 articles):

 1.)
 [NOAA](https://data.noaa.gov/); 2.)
 [NASA](https://data.nasa.gov/); 3.)
 [Copernicus](https://www.copernicus.eu/en/access-data); 4.)
 [ECMWF](https://www.ecmwf.int/); 5.)
 [SOEST](https://www.soest.hawaii.edu/); 6.)
 [AVISO+](https://www.aviso.altimetry.fr/); 7.)
 [Remote Sensing Systems](https://remss.com/); 8.)
 [SEANOE](https://www.seanoe.org/); 9.)
 [WHOI](https://www.whoi.edu/)**;** 10.)
 [Met Office](https://www.metoffice.gov.uk/).

+ _We are thankful to Dr. Peter Fox and his initial draft contribution to this guidance document while also saddened by his recent passing.
+Peter's contributions to the community continue to have great impact as represented in this document.
+Thank you Peter, you are missed._